Hypercodee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-added script that creates a directory with multiple permissions added script that changes group user for file hello added script that changes name of owner and group for all files
+added script that creates a directory with multiple permissions added script that changes group user for file hello added script that changes name of owner and group for all files added symbolic link that changes name of owner and groups for the file